Index for Senescence:

 That morn you shone with starlight’s brightest flame.

-Short summary (more details to come): This is a sonnet of the imagined fantasy and lived reality.
+This is a sonnet contrasting imagined fantasy and lived reality.
 It starts by considering how in years after their separation, the poet would write into his novels characters and elements in a manner to recast their story.
 In these tales the lovers would break through stigmatized love, brave the universe and its judgments together, in sharp contrast to what happened in their actual lives.
-The third quatrain focuses on one specific night when years of caution broke down with emotional desperation, the final couplet presenting a transcendental, if transient, moment of luminosity.
+The third quatrain delves back in time, focusing on one specific night when years of caution broke down with emotional desperation.
+As she wept and could not be consoled, the poet raced through 1000 things to say or do to relieve her of suffering, so much her pain hurt him.
+Instinctively, he reached for her, and as they locked eyes, they broke their stated goal to forgo consummating their love physically.
+The final couplet presents a transcendental, if transient, moment of luminosity the next morning.
+The poet was startled to see her transformed, far more beautiful than she had ever looked to him (which is saying more than any reader of this could possibly understand), a deep confidence and seeming sense of fulfillment radiating from her.
+To his eyes, she took on the nature of a goddess descended to the mortal plane.
+It was the closest he had ever felt to witnessing divinity incarnate.

 Seven Years